Convenience Store Licence Obligation Guide

 Among its regulatory activities in the liquor sector, the AGCO is responsible for licensing eligible convenience stores to sell beer, wine (including cider) and ready-to-drink beverages and ensuring that these products are sold responsibly and in accordance with the law.

-After September 5, 2024, all eligible convenience stores will be able to sell beer, cider, wine and ready-to-drink alcoholic beverages.
+On September 5, 2024, all eligible convenience stores will be able to sell beer, cider, wine and ready-to-drink alcoholic beverages.

 This guide provides information about the Convenience Store Licence (“Licence”) which gives licensees the ability to sell beer, wine (including cider) and ready-to-drink beverages in convenience store operated by the licensee, as well as to deliver liquor for a fee from that convenience store.